urbit/developers.urbit.org/content/reference/additional/auth-server/types.md

 ## `manifest`

 An array of [`proof`](#proof)s.
-This is published at `<domain>/.well-known/appspecific/org.urbit.auth.json`, and then Auth uses it to validate requests.
+This is published at `<domain>/.well-known/appspecific/org.urbit.auth.json`, and then Auth Client uses it to validate requests.

 #### Example